 The other part of it comes from people not understanding, or just ignoring the weight limitations of their vehicles.
 There are 7 things that you must comply with, and most people are only aware of one or two.
 For more information, check this easy to understand post that we wrote; Towing capacity; a simple guide to keep you legal.

 Most people run their tow hitch in the following configuration:

-However, what if I told you that you might be able to turn your hitch around, and gain about 80mm of clearance?
+However, what if I told you that you might be able to turn your towbar tongue upside down, and gain about 80mm of clearance?
 You literally unbolt your towball, or DO35 hitch, or Treg/Mchitch attachment, turn the hitch around and do it back up.

 Are you allowed to turn your hitch upside down?